 Screen or Device use time may be limited to reduce stimulation and encourage engagement in other activities.
-You will have access to a TV with a Netflix account during your time with us.
+We do have a TV with a Netflix account.

 If you or your family member has a device such as a phone, tablet, DS, or other gaming device, we will probably set parameters around when this is used.
 As you may understand it will not be appropriate for you to be on your device all the time.